slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).' -- Paul Graham*

 > *'When a measure becomes a target, it ceases to be a good measure.' -- Goodhart’s Law*

-> *'That which can be asserted without evidence, can be dismissed without evidence.' -- Christopher Hitchens*

 > *'I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things.' -- Benjamin Franklin*